BrownDwarf/gollum/paper/paper.md

 # Acknowledgements

 This research has made use of NASA's Astrophysics Data System Bibliographic Services.
-This material is based upon work supported by the National Aeronautics and Space Administration under Grant Numbers 80NSSC21K0650 for the NNH20ZDA001N-ADAP:D.2 program, and 80NSSC20K0257 for the XRP program issued through the Science Mission Directorate.
-S.S. acknowledges the National Science Foundation, which supported the work presented here under grant AST-1908892.
+This material is based upon work supported by the National Aeronautics and Space Administration under grant numbers 80NSSC21K0650 for the NNH20ZDA001N-ADAP:D.2 program, and 80NSSC20K0257 for the XRP program issued through the Science Mission Directorate.
+S.S. acknowledges the National Science Foundation, which supported the work presented here under grant number 1908892.
+C.V.M., K.K-S., and D.G-A. acknowledge the National Science Foundation, which supported the work presented here under grant number 1910969.

 # References